Solving clustered low-rank semidefinite programs arising from polynomial optimization: Applications

-Initial computations for the three-point bound were performed by Bachoc and Vallentin using \texttt{CSDP} \cite{borchers_CSDP_1999}, but since this is a machine precision solver it was not possible to go beyond $p=10$ \cite{bachoc_new_2007}.
+Initial computations for the three-point bound were performed by Bachoc and Vallentin using \texttt{CSDP} \cite{borchers_CSDP_1999}, but since this is a machine precision solver it was not possible to go beyond $d=10$ \cite{bachoc_new_2007}.
 Mittelman and Vallentin \cite{mittelmann_high_2010} then used the high precision solvers \texttt{SDPA-QD} and \texttt{SDPA-GMP} to perform computations up to $d=14$.
 Later Machado and Oliviera \cite{machado_improving_2018} applied symmetry reduction and used \texttt{SDPA-GMP} to compute bounds up to degree $d=16$.

-For $d=16$ and using the same symmetry reduction, our solver gives a speedup by a factor of $28$ over the approach using \texttt{SDPA-GMP}.
+For $d=16$ and using the same symmetry reduction, our solver gives a speedup by a factor of $28$ over the approach using \texttt{SDPA-GMP} using $8$ cores, and a speedup by a factor of $9.6$ using $1$ core.
 Here we use the same hardware and the default settings of \texttt{SDPA-GMP}, except that we use $256$ bits of floating point precision for all three-point bound computations.
-Part of the speedup comes from the fact that \texttt{SDPA-GMP} uses a single core and our solver supports parallelization and uses $8$ cores in this case.

 It would be interesting to compare this to timings one would obtain using direct optimization over sum-of-squares polynomials, as developed by Skajaa, Ye, Papp, and Y{\i}ld{\i}z \cite{skajaa_homogeneous_2015,papp_homogeneous_2018,papp_sum--squares_2018}.
 However, for this their approach would first have to be extended to semidefinite programs with polynomial constraints, and a high-precision solver would have to be implemented.